Online games news Tedious Retro Gamer, 01-09-2023 Online Games Bay

 Which also reminded me about Subnautica, a generally acclaimed game, which also was almost completely about gathering resources and looking for pieces of equipment that you need to progress.
 Which also reminded me about The Outer Worlds, which has some interesting bits, but overall failed to make a huge impact on the genre.
 That also reminded me of Star Citizen, which supposedly offers a lot of freedom, but then again, it most likely will never be completed and will offer mostly the sandbox experience.
 And that leads me to a depressing conclusion - I cannot think of a great, open world game set in space.
 You know, one that would involve interesting space flight, some good FPS elements, some story that would push you forward.

 So maybe, just maybe, it is impossible to make an open world game in space that would be interesting and entertaining to most of the gamers?
 Usually, a small niche of users is completely happy with the title, while the rest grumble about shortcomings of the game.
 Perhaps the vacuum, which we call the space, is just not a great setting for great games?
-The general consensus is that Starfield is fine, it is typical Bethesda experience, nothing more, nothing less.
+The general consensus is that Starfield is fine, it is a typical Bethesda experience, nothing more, nothing less.
 Maybe we should just take on board the thought that games set is space could be as boring as the outer space itself.